DiamondLightSource/epics_device/docs/error.rst

 The header file ``error.h`` is designed to support a particular style of error handling.
-The general approach is that functions which can fail should return a boolean return code, returning ``true`` if successful, and returning ``false`` and reporting the failure reason if failed.
-A sequence of such functions can then be combined with the ``&&`` operator so that the overall result is success only if every stage succeeds.
+The general approach is that functions which can fail should return a special ``error__t`` return code, returning ``ERROR_OK`` if successful, and returning a code with contains a report of the failure reason if failed.
+A sequence of such functions can then be combined with the ``?:`` operator so that the overall result is success only if every stage succeeds.
 This can in some sense be thought of as a more controlled variant of exception handling, or on the other hand as combining success through the ``Maybe`` monad.

 Functions can be cascaded in this style if they conform to the following
 requirements:

-1.  ``true`` is returned only on successful completion, otherwise all further processing can be aborted.
+1.  ``ERROR_OK`` is returned only on successful completion, otherwise all further processing can be aborted.
+Note that ``ERROR_OK`` tests as ``false`` when treated as a boolean.

-2. When ``false`` is returned the error has been reported and handled, all that remains to be done is to abort further processing.
+2. When any other error code is returned (testing ``true`` when treated as a boolean) the error code can be handed up, or reported there and then.

+3. Every error code must be subject to one of the following fates:

+    a)  Passed up to the caller for further processing.
+    b)  Explicitly reported using :func:`error_report` or a related function.
+    c)  Explicitly discarded using :func:`error_discard`.

+    In particular, values of type ``error__t`` must not be silently dropped as otherwise errors can go unreported and there will be a memory leak.

 An example of this style of coding can be seen in the first half of the implementation of :func:`ioc_main` in ``examples/example_ioc/src/main.c``::

-    static bool ioc_main(void)
+    static error__t ioc_main(void)
     {
         return
-            initialise_epics_device()  &&
+            initialise_epics_device()  ?:

-            initialise_example_pvs()  &&
+            initialise_example_pvs()  ?:
-            start_caRepeater()  &&
+            start_caRepeater()  ?:
-            hook_pv_logging("db/access.acf", 10)  &&
+            hook_pv_logging("db/access.acf", 10)  ?:
             load_persistent_state(
-                persistence_file, false, persistence_interval)  &&
+                persistence_file, persistence_interval, false)  ?:

-            TEST_IO(dbLoadDatabase("dbd/example_ioc.dbd", NULL, NULL))  &&
+            TEST_IO(dbLoadDatabase("dbd/example_ioc.dbd", NULL, NULL))  ?:
-            TEST_IO(example_ioc_registerRecordDeviceDriver(pdbbase))  &&
+            TEST_IO(example_ioc_registerRecordDeviceDriver(pdbbase))  ?:
-            load_database("db/example_ioc.db")  &&
+            load_database("db/example_ioc.db")  ?:
             TEST_OK(iocInit() == 0);
     }

 The second half of this example uses the error handling macros.
-Not all functions are of the form described above, returning ``true`` on success, reporting their own failure and returning ``false`` on failure, so the macros in this file provide functions to convert functions of a more familiar form into the format described here.
+Not all functions are of the form described above returning an ``error__t`` error code, so the macros in this file provide functions to convert functions of a more familiar form into the format described here.

-For example, the macro :func:`TEST_IO` takes as argument an expression (which may be an assignment) which following the usual C library calling convention, that is, which returns -1 on failure and sets :data:`errno`, otherwise returns some other value.
-The :func:`TEST_IO` macro ensures that the return code is tested and an error message is reported if necessary.
+For example, the macro :func:`TEST_IO` takes as argument an expression (which may be an assignment) which following the usual system library calling convention, that is, which returns -1 on failure and sets :data:`errno`, otherwise returns some other value.
+The :func:`TEST_IO` macro ensures that the return code is tested and an error message is generated if necessary.

 Core Handling Macros